 Tips for Improving Warehouse Efficiency

-“Lean warehouse operations open up a range of areas ripe for significant, long-term and sustainable savings.
+“Lean warehouse operations open up a range of areas ripe for significant, long-term, and sustainable savings.
 From reduced handling time and reductions in loading/unloading times of trucks and containers to increased reliability and sharing of information and greater flexibility to adapt to changing market conditions of customer specifications, lean brings about a sea change in the warehouse mindset.
-With improved picking and packing processes, less time is spent looking for or checking inventory, stock replenishment is concise and reliable and lost sales opportunities are minimised.” – Lean Warehouse Operations, Four Principles Management Consulting
+With improved picking and packing processes, less time is spent looking for or checking inventory, stock replenishment is concise and reliable, and lost sales opportunities are minimized.” – Lean Warehouse Operations, Four Principles Management Consulting

 3. Conduct thorough employee training.
 “Even the most effective technologies and processes lack value if your employees don’t understand them.
 Implement thorough training programs that focus on technology and how you want employees to utilize the tools you’ve provided.
 Education and training should prioritize safety, and encourage innovation.” – The 5 Best Ways to Increase Warehouse Efficiency, Freight Cowboy; Twitter: @freight_cowboy